Yakov Kuzyakov

-Yakov Kuzyakov (born 27 August 1963) is a soil scientist professor.
+Yakov Kuzyakov (born in 1963) is a soil scientist who works at the University of Göttingen at the Soil Science of Temperate Ecosystems department.
+He is also affiliated with the RUDN University Since September 2026, his work has been scrutinized.
+Four of his papers have been retracted due to serious ethical violations during the peer review and editorial process.

 Research and career

-Kuzyakov graduated in 1986 from the Martin Luther University of Halle-Wittenberg in Halle.
-He defended his PhD at the Russian State Agrarian University – Moscow Timiryazev Agricultural Academy (Moscow) in 1990 under the supervision of Alexey Fokin.
-Then he headed the radioisotopic laboratory from 1990 to 1993 over there.
-Later in 1993 Kuzyakov continued his research at the Humboldt University of Berlin and the Leibniz Institute of Vegetable and Ornamental Crops.
-In 1997 he completed the habilitation at the University of Hohenheim under the supervision of Karl Stahr.
-In 2006 he took up a professorship at the department of Agroecosystem Research at the University of Bayreuth.
-Since 2011, he heads the department of Soil Science of Temperate Ecosystems and the department of Agricultural Soil Science at the University of Göttingen.
+Kuzyakov graduated in 1986 from the Martin Luther University of Halle-Wittenberg in Halle, Germany.
+In 1990, he defended his PhD thesis at the Russian State Agrarian University – Moscow Timiryazev Agricultural Academy under the supervision of Alexey Fokin.
+From 1990 to 1993, he headed the radioisotopic laboratory at the same institute.
+In 1993, Kuzyakov continued his research at the Humboldt University of Berlin and the Leibniz Institute of Vegetable and Ornamental Crops in Germany.
+He completed his habilitation at the University of Hohenheim in 1997, under the supervision of Karl Stahr.
+In 2006, he took up a professorship at the department of Agroecosystem Research at the University of Bayreuth.
+Since 2011, he has headed the department of Soil Science of Temperate Ecosystems and the department of Agricultural Soil Science at the University of Göttingen.

+Controversies

+In 2026, his work came under scrutiny for unethical behavior.
+As an editor for the Elsevier European Journal of Soil Biology, he edited several of his own papers.
+As of September 2026, three of the papers in that journal that he authored and edited himself were retracted.
+All three papers had also been reviewed by at least 1 reviewer closely linked to him, compromising the editorial process.
+A fourth paper he authored in a second Elsevier journal, Science of the Total Environment, was retracted due to suspicious changes in authors on the paper during the review process.

 Scientific achievements

-Kuzyakov is a highly cited researcher in the field of Agricultural Sciences for the 2015–2023, he was also included in the list of the most cited Russian scientists in 2017.
-The H-index is 131 (Scopus database).
-Yakov has published more than 1000 scientific papers, indexed by Web of Science and Scopus databases which include: